AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 With a speeding ticket on your record, insurers will likely consider you a high-risk driver and raise your rates.
 Here’s how to get more affordable insurance from the cheapest car insurance companies in Michigan after a speeding ticket.

-2. Take the Basic Driver Improvement Course (BDIC).
+1. Take the Basic Driver Improvement Course (BDIC).
 If you receive a letter in the mail saying you’re eligible, taking a BDIC will prevent the state from adding points to your driving record and even sending the ticket information to your insurance company.
-You’ll still have to pay the ticket and court costs, however.
+Note that you’ll still have to pay the ticket and court costs.
 You’re eligible for this opportunity only if you have two or fewer points on your record, you were not driving a commercial vehicle, and you meet other requirements.
 The course itself will cost a maximum of $100 and will take at least four hours of instruction, either online or in person.
 Find a sponsor at https://dsvsesvc.sos.state.mi.us/TAP/_/.

 • Bodily injury liability coverage: $50,000 per person, $100,000 per accident